Pushing the Boundaries of Human Knowledge

-At a research university, you learn from great professors who are pushing and prodding the boundaries of human knowledge every day.
+Learn from great professors who are pushing and prodding the boundaries of human knowledge every day.
 And if you are determined and inquisitive, they will take you along on their journeys—and encourage you to begin your own.

 Research requires discipline, organization, critical thinking, and writing skills; and it teaches patience and tenacity.
 It can be a stepping-stone to graduate school or to that first job after graduation.

-Rutgers undergraduates are found conducting research in the university’s outstanding laboratories, field stations, archives, libraries, museums, and fine and performing arts studios.
+Rutgers University-Newark undergraduates are found conducting research in the university’s outstanding laboratories, field stations, archives, libraries, museums, and fine and performing arts studios.

-Why Undergraduates Should Do Research
+Why Undergraduates do Research

 - Gain an understanding of the practical applications of knowledge.